metapolator/metapolator/elements-of-design.md

 ### 4. down to the bone
 From a certain display size (say, 144pt) and up, it becomes feasible to directly manipulate (i.e. edit using the mouse) the skeletons.
 These can then be shown for a glyph on mouse-over.
 Approaching points or lines enlarges them to be able to grab them faster, shaving fractions of a second of the time for each action.

+**however**, paradoxically some restraint has to be practiced when planning for what parameters (this is what it essentially is) direct manipulation is to be provided.
+This is for the following reasons:

+* implementation effort for v1.0;
+* we have to wean users off their old habits of working glyph-by-glyph, and of getting results directly pushing around the outline (i.e. the edge) of a glyph shape; we have to put the brakes on what facilitates this.

+Our guiding credo should be: we provide direct manipulation there, where it would be completely silly not to.

 ### 5. it’s alive
 Immediate, live update of parameters & skeleton changes means in practice within 500ms.
 The bad news is that _every_ instance of what is being worked on must update simultaneously; the good news is that only what is visible needs to update.